 - Click the Link My PayPal Account button

 - You’ll be asked to log into PayPal to finish linking your accounts

 Now you’re all set to start the fun part!

-3. Research similar items on eBay
+Research similar items sold on eBay

-After all, a quick sale means less clutter in closet and more cash in your pocket!
+Before you go to all the effort of listing your item, it’s good to check the demand is there.
+After all, a quick sale means less clutter in your closet and more cash in your pocket!
 To have a sneak peek at what similar items have sold for:

 - log in to your account

 - search for your item in the top search bar

 This is a good way to get an idea of how to price your items and see what people are willing to pay.
 You can also look at best-selling items on eBay on the homepage when you scroll down to trending items.